 The User Dependencies node allows you to create a package for including installable elements that are not listed in the Available Elements tree.
 Use it to include any files on the server.
 When you expand the User Dependencies node, it displays another node that you can click to add a User Dependencies element in the Elements to Package list.
-You cannot add the specific user dependencies in this dialog, use the Include Element Dependencies or Ancestors dialog to add them.
+You cannot add the specific user dependencies in this dialog, use the Include Element Dependencies or Ancestors dialog (see "Include Element Dependencies or Ancestors" on page 61) to add them.